hsuonsivu/hsupublic/3d-models/README.md

 ### berrycleaner.scad

 Tool to help with cleaning berries.
 Berries roll out, while leaves and other non-round objects stay or drop through slits.

+### utensilbox.scad

+### Makefile.utensilbox

+Simple utensil boxes which can be stacked.
+Size and number of slots can be tuned.